 Both basket-set and prong-set engagement rings are beautiful and have their own unique qualities.
 The best choice for you will depend on your personal style and the look you want for your engagement ring.

-Basket vs Prong Engagement rings
+- Basket vs Prong Engagement ring

 Basket Engagement ring